Associate of Arts Degree | LaSalle College Vancouver, Canada

 See all details.

-The goal of this program is to prepare students with the knowledge, skills, and experiences that are foundational to be successful in pursuing an undergraduate degree in the Arts, Humanities, Social and Natural Sciences.
+The goal of this program is to prepare students with the knowledge, skills, and experiences that are foundational to be successful in transfer into a Bachelor’s degree at LaSalle College or one of British Columbia’s universities.

 Students will enroll in courses taken from the following list: